-This is one of those birth stories that really helped confirm that my role as a Las Vegas birth photographer and storyteller is exactly where I am made to be.
+This is one of those birth stories that helped confirm that my role as a Las Vegas birth photographer and storyteller is exactly where I am made to be.

 Courtney had gone a week over with her first and close to her due date with their second, so we figured it would be right around there.
 Her due date came and went, and as she approached her 41st week, she started experiencing a lot of prodromal labor, something she really hadn’t had with the other two.
 She spent the entire weekend before her birth contracting off and on, especially at night, so by the end of the weekend was pretty exhausted.
-I was on high alert the whole time communicating often with her, keeping my gear charged, packed, and by the door ready for that phone call.
-I finally got the call just after midnight Monday morning, she was going in to be checked as her contractions were progressively becoming stronger.
-Since her hospital was a half an hour away, I quickly got ready and headed over, which was perfect because she was 6 cms when they checked her.
-By the time I arrived she was ready to move from triage to their room.
+I was on high alert the whole time, often communicating with her, keeping my gear charged, packed, and by the door ready for that phone call.
+I finally got the call just after midnight Monday morning; she was going in to be checked as her contractions were progressively becoming stronger.
+Since her hospital was half an hour away, I quickly got ready and headed over, which was perfect because she was 6 cms when they checked her.
+By the time I arrived, she was ready to move from triage to their room.

 A delivery table was quickly made for her as staff rushed about the room, and the hospital laborist was called when it was clear her OB would not make it in time.
 Things changed in mere minutes.
 Within one contraction of the laborist arriving at the bedside, their baby was here!

-By the time they had delivered and spent that important first hour of skin to skin with their new baby it was the early morning hours.
-In just a few hours the siblings would be up and headed for school, so we decided to have me run home and freshen up and then come back and document them meeting little Alessandra before school started.
+By the time they had delivered and spent that important first hour of skin-to-skin with their new baby, it was the early morning hours.
+In just a few hours, the siblings would be up and headed for school, so we decided to have me run home and freshen up and then come back and document them meeting little Alessandra before school started.
 This was something that was really important to Courtney and Aaron and we had really hoped that the timing would work out with the timing of their delivery, so it was perfect!

-The siblings meeting their new baby sister was one of my favorite parts of it all, it was so tender and adorable!
+The siblings meeting their new baby sister was one of my favorite parts of it all; it was so tender and adorable!
 Both were totally smitten with their new baby sister and fascinated at every little detail they could take in.

 Sign up with your email address to receive news and updates.